 A fencer can only obtain an FIE or EFC licence via the National Federation of the country of which he/she is a citizen.
+To apply for a GBR FIE licence the requirement is a full British passport.

 From the start of season 2019-20 BF will put an additional administrative charge for processing license applications at short notice.
 More information is available on bf.sport80.com.